isomerpages/moe-kentridgesec/pages/Registration for 2026 Sec 1.md

 <br>If you have been posted to Kent Ridge Secondary School, but assess that
 the school is unable to accommodate your child’s medical or physical health needs, you may appeal to MOE for a transfer to another school.
-Appeals can be filed at our school’s general office in person or via email by&nbsp;<strong>12pm, 22 December 2025 (Monday)</strong>. <strong>(Is there an official form from PPS that you will attach here for parents to complete?)</strong>
+Appeals can be filed at our school’s general office in person or via email by&nbsp;<strong>12pm, 22 December 2025 (Monday)</strong>.
 <br>
 <br>All appeals must be accompanied by relevant supporting documents, such
 as medical reports, letters from certified doctors, or assessment reports